 The provisional date for this title was first given on this page as 2017.
-In February 2018, Yale UK announced on their English Monarchs page that the next new title in the series would be Elizabeth I in October 2020, later moved to October 2021, and subsequently the new Edward the Confessor is due in August 2020, leaving James VI/I in third place with a date a good deal later than both of these books.
+In February 2018, Yale UK announced on their English Monarchs page that the next new title in the series would be Elizabeth I in October 2020, later moved to October 2021, and subsequently David Carpenter's Henry III was published in May 2020 and the new Edward the Confessor was published in August 2020.

-Confirming the vendor’s listing of this book, Yale UK has posted in their online catalogue with the basic publication details (including 448 pages) and stating that it will be an English Monarchs title, but without a date.
+Yale UK has posted in their online catalogue with the basic publication details (including 448 pages) and stating that it will be an English Monarchs title, but without a date.
 This is the last known Yale English Monarchs title in preparation.
-The Future Releases pages on this site discusses the remaining Monarchs yet to have a book in this series.
+The pages on this site discusses the remaining Monarchs yet to have a book in this series.

 Professor Burgess has been at the University of Hull since 1994, but born and educated in New Zealand.
-He is a Fellow of the Royal Historical Society and already has many published titles to his name in this area of study.
+He is a Fellow of the Royal Historical Society and already has written many titles in this area of study.
 His new book on James, and that of the previous monarch by Simon Adams, will fill the large void in the English Monarch series and is most welcome indeed.

 In a 2003 (9 October 2003) of 'The Cradle King: A Life of James VI & I' by Alan Stewart, the English Monarchs author of the forthcoming 'Elizabeth I', Simon Adams, commented that James poses a problem for biographers which is the cause of few attempting the task: to what degree was he responsible for the collapse of the monarchy and the Civil War?; was he a prodigal king or did he inherit a broken down financial system from Elizabeth?; was the union of the kingdoms a success or a failure?